 The Hearst Building's "diagrid," or "diagonal grid" exoskeleton.
 I forget the phylum to which entomologists assign this creature.

 The dark twin towers of the TimeWarner Center, designed by David Childs.

 The facades on this side are angled to front on the diagonal alignment of Broadway.

 Just to the north and much less obtrusive, Robert A.M.
 Stern's 15 Central Park West stands on part of the site of the former Mayflower Hotel.
 The land was acquired in 2004 for $401 million and sales opened in 2005, with one-bedroom apartments starting at $2 million.
-The average price for the building's 200 apartments was $9.5 million, but the building sold out before construction was finished.
+The average price for the building's 200 apartments was $9.5 million, and the building sold out before construction was finished.

 Nearby, the Trump International Hotel is a reclad version of the original Gulf and Western Plaza.
 White and Willensky, in their AIA guide, dismiss it without mercy: "A reincarnation in glitz for those Trumpers who seek the sleekest and latest arriviste quarters..... for South Americans and Europeans with wanderlust."

 The Trump Tower was designed by Der Scott and completed in 1983 at Fifth Avenue at 56th Street, the former site of Bonwit Teller.
 White and Willensky are mocking: "Donald Trump entered here stage left and has since delivered Trump Plaza, Trump Parc, Trump Palace, Trump Place, Trump Whatever,... his aesthetics, however, are still more akin to malt liquor than to Veuve Clicquot."
 The base reflects the 1921 Tower of Trade, built by August Heckscher.
 Now known as the Crown Building, it occupies the former site of the William Whitney townhouse.
 It houses shops by Bulgari, Mikimoto, and Piaget.